Layout Components

 Table Display fields in a tabular format.
 Supports row/column definitions, cell cloning, and content alignment.
 Present structured data or repeatable field groups.

-Tabs Separate fields into tabbed sections with horizontal or vertical navigation.
+Tabs Group fields into tabbed sections with horizontal or vertical navigation.
 Improve form usability by categorizing content.

 Well Visually separate content using styled containers (e.g., Bootstrap classes).
 Highlight or isolate specific sections of a form or page.